 In addition to the dowels, I also used cake boards, which you will use to place each cake on.
 They usually are exactly the same size as the cake so that you can barely see them.
 These slightly thicker cartons are super helpful to lift the cakes without any problem.
 Also, as you use a cake board for the top tier, this will serve as a sturdy way to keep your cake straight.
 One of the horror scenarios I imagined was that the top tier would get so heavy overnight, it would sink into the bottom tier.
 It did not happen, I was very relieved.
 In my instance I had assembled both cakes already the day before and had doweled and stacked them, so they had to be stable for one full night and the day of the wedding.
 The entire wedding cake was left at room temperature for about four hours, but nothing happened.
 Of course I had glued everything together with buttercream.
 I used a bit of buttercream to glue each cake on the cake booard, but also to glue it on the wook stand and to glue the two cakes together.
 Everything should be as stable as possible.
 Be sure to glue everything together with buttercream.

 I have seen Youtube videos of people carrying the fully stacked wedding cake on their laps inside a car.
 I don’t know, that’s not for me.
 If you do have the time to assemble the cake on location, I would definitely recommend that.
 Be sure that your cakes are chilled thoroughly, which will make it so much easier to transport.
 I placed a damp towel on the bottom, put the cakes inside a carton, which also had a dry towel inside.
 I have to say, they really didn’t seem to move at all and came to the location in one piece with barely any smears.
+But be careful, if you have to drive for a long time, you may not want to wet your towel as otherwise it may soften the cakeboards too much.
 My transport was only 10min, but still, it was a hot day in Spain, but everything was perfect.
 I think the chilling overnight helped the most.

 Tip #5: Assemble the cake on location and glue everything together with buttercream